Farmers for the Land: Helping Farmers Advance Soil Health in Pennsylvania

 Milestone 1: Establish advisory group; adapt Learning Circle curriculum for cohort (Engagement)

-• Our advisory group was established in early 2022 and has provided support for curriculum development and learning circle coordination.
-One of the farmers identified in our original application (also a service provider working for NRCS) determined that the work of the project was too close for her to work as a grazing specialist for NRCS and was concerned about a conflict of interest; she declined to participate as an advisory group members.
-In general, our advisory group has been active in supporting the project.
-Mary Barbercheck of WaGN and Penn State replaces Kathy Braiser on the advisory group.
+• Our advisory group was established in early 2022 and provided support for curriculum development and learning circle coordination.
+One of the farmers identified in our original application (also a service provider working for NRCS) determined that the work of the project was too close for her to work as a grazing specialist for NRCS and was concerned about a conflict of interest; she declined to participate as an advisory group member.
+Mary Barbercheck of WaGN and Penn State replaced Kathy Braser on the advisory group.

-• Update 1/2024: For 2024, we are working on reconstituting our advisory group due to non-participation from the original farmer members.
-For the second year of implementation, advisory group members will not be involved in curriculum development, so their main role will be to assist with continued participant engagement and connections to other programs and resources.
+• In 2024, we reconstituted our advisory group due to non-participation from the original farmer members.
+For the second year of implementation, advisory group members were not involved in curriculum development, so their main role was to assist with continued participant engagement and connections to other programs and resources as well as curriculum and program evaluation.

 • Accomplishments 1/31/24: